+The subgrantee agrees to patriciate in a data collection measuring program outputs and outcomes.
+The data elements for this process will be outlined by the Office of Justice Programs.
 The subgrantee agrees to cooperate with any assessments, national evaluation efforts, or information or data collection requests, including, but not limited to, the provision of any information required for the assessment or evaluation of any activities within this project.

-34. Required online (internet-based) Law Enforcement Task-Force Training
+35. Required online (internet-based) Law Enforcement Task-Force Training